Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Getting to know Montpellier

-We set the brief to include culture, history, arts, some time out in the countryside, a view of the Mediterranean, and of course, enjoy some fabulous food and wine.
-We spent the whole time saying ‘why haven’t we stayed here before?’
+We set the brief to include culture, history, and the arts, some time out in the countryside, a view of the Mediterranean, and, of course, some fabulous food and wine.
+We spent the whole time asking, ‘Why haven’t we stayed here before?’

 The short answer is that we typically fly into Montpellier, a quick hop, skip, and a jump from Gatwick in the UK, and then head off to tour the ancient Roman cities of Arles (provincial capital of ancient Rome), Carcassonne, Nimes, and Uzes further afield.

-Montpellier as we discovered has a younger history and is very much the sort of city that if you take the time to stop and wander you will find heaps to enjoy.
+Montpellier, as we discovered, has a younger history and is very much the sort of city where if you take the time to stop and wander, you will find heaps to enjoy.

 Discovering the Lez River Montpellier